mkudzia/c4l-workshop-2016/outline.md

  * What can I do with it?
  * How do I get one?
  * How do I start it?

-## Installing a Programming Language:
- * Why do I have to do this?
- * How do I find a safe version of ____ language to download?
- * I've downloaded it -- now what?

 ## Wrap-Up:
 * You can do it!
 Go forth and code workshop!